 - Safe box

 During the day, guests graze from a snack menu, with both light and substantial options: zesty fresh salads, wraps and dips, and a signature beef burger.
-We tucked into an ‘ocean sharing board' of fish fingers, black pepper prawns, kingfish and garlic prawns – it was light and delicious.
+We tucked into an ‘ocean sharing board' of fish fingers, black pepper prawns, kingfish carpaccio and seared tuna steak – it was light and delicious.

 - Room service